Professional Services Agreement

 Establish the commercial model and payment terms

-Customise the IP, confidentiality, and data handling provisions
+Customise IP, confidentiality, and data handling provisions

 Negotiate liability and insurance provisions